-All persons required to be registered under GST and having GST registration must file GSTR-1 on the 10th of each month if the annual turnover is more than Rs.1.5 crores.
-In case of taxpayers having less than Rs.1.5 crore as annual income, the individual shall process the GSTR-1 filing every quarter.
-GSTR-1 or return of outward supply would contain item wise detail of goods and services supplied with HSN or SAC codes, supply with respect to all B2B transactions.
-Further, it shall also include details of all inter-state supplies of B2C transactions above Rs.2.5 lakhs and all other invoices of less than Rs.2.50 lakhs with state wise summary details of all B2C transactions.
+GSTR-1 filing applies to all the individuals who have registered for GST.
+The individual shall file on the 10th of every month if the annual turnover exceeds Rs.1.5 crores.
+However, if the taxpayer holds less than Rs.1.5 crore as annual income, the individual shall process the GSTR-1 filing every quarter.
+GSTR-1 or return of outward supply would contain item wise detail of goods and services supplied with HSN or SAC codes and supply with respect to all B2B transactions.
+Further, it shall also include details of all inter-state supplies of B2C transactions above Rs.2.5 lakhs and all other invoices of less than Rs.2.50 lakhs.
+The list shall detail with state wise summary of all B2C transactions.
 In this article, we look at GSTR-1 in detail.